2022 CiteScore: 0.9

-The Traditional and Integrative Medicine is an international open access peer-reviewed journal covering all scientific aspects of traditional, complementary and integrative medicines including history, chemistry, pharmacology, molecular mechanism, proteomics, genomics, metabolomics, safety, quality control, and clinical trial.
+The Traditional and Integrative Medicine is an international open access peer-reviewed journal covering all scientific aspects of traditional, complementary and integrative medicines including history, chemistry, pharmacology, molecular mechanism, proteomics, genomics, metabolomics, safety, quality control, clinical trial, case reports and case studies.

 Papers submitted for publication should not be previously published elsewhere, totally or partly.
 Manuscripts must be submitted only in English and should be written according to sound grammar and proper terminology.
-Submission is only acceptable via Journal website: http://jtim.tums.ac.ir/
+Submission is only acceptable via Journal website

-Manuscript must be accompanied by a covering letter to the Editor-in-Chief, including title and author(s) name and undertaking that it has not been published or submitted elsewhere.
+Manuscript must be accompanied by a cover letter to the Editor-in-Chief, introducing your intentions to submit your work to this journal, declaring if you have any conflicts of interest, and undertaking that it has not been published or submitted elsewhere.

-The title page of the paper should only contain the title, authors' name(s) and their affiliations and full addresses (Tel, Fax, and Email) of the corresponding author.
+The title page of the paper should only contain the title, running title, authors' name(s) and their affiliations, full addresses (Tel, Fax, and Email) of the corresponding author, as well as acknowledgement section.

 The Abstract (no more than 300 words) in unstructured format as followed by 3 to 10 Keywords must be presented.